 Matt Alberghini was hired as assistant softball coach on June 17, 2024.
-He enters his second season on the Mountaineer staff in 2026.
+He enters his third season on the Mountaineer staff in 2027.

 At App State, Alberghini plays a variety of roles, most notably as the recruiting coordinator and the defensive coordinator.
 Alberghini also manages all aspects of infield and outfield play with the Mountaineers as the defensive coordinator and helps provide the defensive scout for each game.